Udit365/MATLAB-Essentials/MATLAB_Basics/Vectorization.md

 The matrix form of the above equation is :
 ![](https://latex.codecogs.com/gif.latex?%5C%20h_%7B%5Ctheta%7D%28x%29%20%3D%20%7B%5Ctheta%7D%5ETx)

-Now the unvectorized impplementation of this hypothesis function in MATLAB/OCTAVE would be as follows :
+Now the unvectorized implementation of this hypothesis function in MATLAB/OCTAVE would be as follows :

 ```MATLAB
 prediction = 0.0;